 In 2012, my siblings and I went back to Afghanistan with our parents for my brother’s wedding.
 I only have one brother so you can imagine the type of hype happening in my family regarding his marriage.

 I fell in love with Afghanistan.
 The country is spectacular in every sense of the word and every family visit meant that we were entertained with food and discussions that triggered my childhood memories.
 My brother was fortunate enough to travel to Paktia with my dad’s side of the family, but due to the restrictions placed on the area because of Taliban occupancy, women were banned from travelling.
-My brother was able to visit my grandfather’s grave, something I have always wanted to do and which remains on my to-do list.
+My brother was able to visit my grandfather’s grave, something I have always wanted to do.

 We grew up in a huge family.
 I have eight aunties and four uncles and 28 cousins and most of us are married with children and extended families of our own.
 We all grew up watching our mums and aunties make exceptional foods all the time.
 I couldn’t pick which auntie’s food I liked the most.
 I will always remember watching them cook and hoping that one day I could make the dish as tasty as theirs.
 Everything they did in terms of organising dinner was done to perfection.
 When we had dinner gatherings, and still now, my mother would go above and beyond to make sure that the house was clean, the food was perfect and the guests left satisfied.
 I still remember these days when my mother was requested to make her narange palow and pomegranate kofta dish at nearly every dinner gathering we attended.
 I’m still mastering their skills but one thing I know for sure is that the hospitable nature that all my aunties and uncles possess is inherited from my grandmothers and grandfathers.
 Banu Shahpoor is my only surviving grandmother.
 She is 86-years-old now but she still maintains her integrity when it comes to ensuring people are fed whilst in her presence.